Insights from Our Experts

-In indentation of a particular single block, the spaces and tabs should never be mixed unless the exact reaction between the system and codes are studied thoroughly.
-Otherwise whatever is seen in the editor may not be the thing that is seen by the Python when the tabs are being counted as a number of spaces.
+In the indentation of a particular single block, the spaces and tabs should never be mixed unless the exact reaction between the system and codes is studied thoroughly.
+Otherwise whatever is seen in the editor may not be the thing that is seen by Python when the tabs are being counted as a number of spaces.
 So the best thing to do here is to use all spaces or all tabs for every block; the number to be used is entirely up to you.

 5. Ignorance of Python scope rules

 Python uses a different approach for scoping variables than other programming languages.
 For example, it allows accessing the variables declared inside loops or if statements from outside.
 It could be a bit confusing for someone coming from a C/C++ background.